shanesveller/webbynode-api/README.markdown

 [YARD documentation](http://rdoc.info/projects/shanesveller/webbynode-api)
 hosted at [rdoc.info](http://rdoc.info) for usage, documentation and examples.**

+Alternately, the YARD docs can be generated and viewed locally if you have the `yard` gem installed.
+    rake yardoc
+    open doc/index.html

 ##Copyright

 Copyright (c) 2009 Shane Sveller.
 See LICENSE for details.